vfuertez/Project-4_backend/readme.md

 # CodeProject

-#### An app to keep track of all of your personal app and projects in one place.
+#### An app to keep track and organize of all of your personal app and projects in one place.

 #